 You can get a great view of the falls from the parking lot, and a short, easy hike takes you to the base.

-McArthur Burney has 121 developed campsites (here's a map) that can accommodate trailers and motorhomes up to 32 feet long.
+McArthur-Burney State Park has more than 100 developed campsites that can accommodate trailers and motorhomes up to 32 feet long.
 It also has an RV dump station.

-Reservations at this park—and for that matter at any California state park—are ridiculously complicated, so use this guide to making reservations at California state parks.
+Reservations at this park—and for that matter at any California state park—are ridiculously complicated, so make sure you know what to do when making reservations at California state parks.

 Besides the campsites, the park has 24 one- and two-room cabins with propane heaters, beds, and mattresses but no electricity or plumbing.
 Bring sleeping bags and battery-powered lanterns.
 Restrooms with flush toilets are nearby.
-Dogs are allowed with a deposit, but they have to be kept on a leash.
+Dogs are allowed as long as you provide a monetary deposit, but they have to be kept on a leash.

 Visitors say the campground is well kept and clean.
-The park store stocks groceries, souvenirs, and souvenirs.
+The park store stocks groceries and souvenirs.

 Things to Know